Pyeongchang 2018: What to watch on Day 10 at the Winter Olympics

 - Being a jerk doesn’t make you a better Olympic competitor, Mark Kingwell writes

-- Russian curler suspected of doping at Pyeongchang Games: source
+- Russian curler suspected of doping at Pyeongchang Games

 Follow The Globe in Pyeongchang